-These students were placed in eight mixed ability form groups.
+These students were placed in nine mixed ability form groups.
 Although a few adjustments may be made to these groups, students normally remain in the same form group throughout their five years at Bottisham.

 Students failing to achieve expected levels of achievement during KS2 will be identified by primary schools during the summer term.
 Once a group has been established, parents will be informed by the primary schools and invited to attend the college summer school which will focus on literacy and numeracy.
 All of these students will receive additional 1-2-1 or small group intervention with higher level teaching assistants (HLTAs) with the aim of reaching level 4 by the end of Year 7.
 Progress will be closely monitored by Heads of Learning and members of the College Leadership team.